b l o o m b e r g

 The Bloomberg Know Your Customer platform had evolved organically and over time developed many issues:

-Many variations of each pattern spread throughout the system, each with slightly layout, behavior and functionality
+Many variations of each pattern spread throughout the system, each with slightly layout, behavior and functinality

 High maintenance cost due multiple codebases – making global changes was extremely challenging